Why You Can’t Eliminate Cellulite

 Having a poor diet

-One of the most important causes of cellulite is diet.
-Besides an excess of salt, which is one of the most decisive factors, you should know the other factors that negatively influence cellulite.
+One of the biggest dangers to health comes from a poor diet.
+Besides an excess of salt, you should know the other ingredients in junk food can negatively influence cellulite.
+Some of these are:

-- Refined grains: Always choose whole grains rich in fiber and other nutrients.
+- Refined flour: Always choose whole grains rich in fiber and other nutrients.

-- White sugar: Eliminate white sugar in your diet and instead consume honey, brown cane sugar and stevia in moderation.
+- White sugar: Eliminate white sugar from your diet and instead consume honey, brown cane sugar, and stevia in moderation.

 - Hydrogenated fats such as margarine and fried foods: substitute them for healthy fats such as olive oil, coconut oil, dried fruits and seeds, avocado, etc.